Stu Barnes, Chair/Operations Manager

 Christine Scotnicki, J.D., In-House Legal Counsel

 Christine has practiced Aboriginal law in the interests of Indigenous peoples since attending the University of Victoria law school and being called to the bar in 1989.
-After working with a downtown Vancouver firm providing legal services to Aboriginal communities and organizations, Christine began working with the then Gitksan & Wet’suwet’en Tribal Council in early 1991.
-She became in-house counsel with the Gitxsan Chiefs in 1994, and was involved with negotiations at the provincial and federal levels related to self-government, health services, child welfare, and treaty negotiations in the post-Delgamuukw era.
-She has worked for the Gitksan Watershed Authorities and Skeena Fisheries Commission since late 2003.
+After several years working with a downtown Vancouver firm providing general legal services primarily to Bands, Tribal Councils, and several national Indigenous organizations, Christine began working with the then Gitksan & Wet’suwet’en Tribal Council in early 1991.
+She became in-house counsel with the Gitksan Chiefs in November, 1994 and was involved with negotiations at the provincial and federal levels as the Chiefs implemented several governance initiatives, notably for community-based self-government, health services, and child welfare.
+She advised the Chiefs in treaty negotiations in the post-Delgamuukw era.
+Christine has worked for the Gitksan Watershed Authorities and Skeena Fisheries Commission since late 2003.
 With growing development pressures on the territories of the SFC First Nations, her work has increasingly involved issues at the intersection of Aboriginal and environmental law.
 She resides on southern Vancouver Island on the territories of the Lekwungen speaking peoples.

 Jose Johnson, Fisheries Technician